intitni/CopilotForXcodeKit/README.md

 Create a **Generic Extension** target.
 The extension should target macOS 13+.
 It can be sandboxed.

-In the info.plist of the target, add the following content:
+In the info.plist of the target, set `ExtensionPointIdentifier` to `com.intii.CopilotForXcode.ExtensionService.Extension`:

 ```xml
 <key>EXAppExtensionAttributes</key>